traefik/traefik/docs/content/getting-started/quick-start.md

 ![quickstart-diagram](../assets/img/quickstart-diagram.png)

-## Launch Traefik With the Docker Provider and Network
+## Launch Traefik With the Docker Provider

 Create a `docker-compose.yml` file where you will define a `reverse-proxy` service that uses the official Traefik image: